champost/demographer/README.md

 Quick Start Guide
 =================

-1. Install DemoGrapher using the `installation instructions`_.
+1. Install DemoGrapher using the `Installation Instructions`_.

 2. Launch DemoGrapher by typing ::